jekyllgrim/ZScript_Basics/A3_Glossary.md

 A header for a series of [states](#State) inside a States block.
 State labels can converted to state pointers with `FindState()` and `ResolveState()`,  and jumped to with `goto`.
 If there's no `goto`, `loop` or another state control instruction at the end of a specific state sequence, the machine will just fall through to the next sequence.
 See: [State Control](A1_Flow_Control.md#state-control).

 State labels are often referred to as just "states", which is incorrect: for example, a "Spawn" state label is specifically the *label* given to the spawn sequence, whereas a "Spawn state" would be only the first actual state of that sequence.

+### Thinker

+A commonly used class in ZScript, the parent class of [Actor](#Actor) and many others.
+Classes based on the Thinker class are called "thinkers."
+A thinker is a class capable of "thinking," i.e. doing something on a regular basis.
+Most thinkers call their `Tick()` virtual function ever game tic to perform some kind of continuous operations.
+Aside from actors, things like moving floors/ceilings in Doom are also handled by special thinkers.
+You can learn more about thinkers on [ZDoom Wiki](https://zdoom.org/wiki/Classes:Thinker).

+### Tic

+A tic is a single unit of in-game time (this is not a GZDoom-specific term).
+GZDoom has a ticrate of 35, meaning there are 35 tics per second.
+This means that nothing in the gameplay can happen more frequently than 35 times per second (for example, a weapon cannot have a firerate above 35).
+All [Actor](#Actor) logic is based on tics.

+In contrast, things that happen in UI scope (such as drawing menus, the HUD, etc.) are not tied to tics.
+Everything that is drawn has to be drawn every frame, so it happens as frequently as possible, depending on the framerate the user is running GZDoom at.
+In vanilla Doom, the maximum framerate was the same as ticrate, but GZDoom has uncapped framerate.

 ### Value